hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/Architecture/dataLake.md

 ## Thor

-The Thor cluster is based on a master/slave design.
-Each data partition is processed by a slave process, and a master process manages the slave processes.
+The Thor cluster is based on a manager/worker design.
+Each data partition is processed by a worker process, and a manage process manages the worker processes.
 ![](./Images/thor-master-slave.png)

 ### The Middleware